Jeraarts/FMDataAPIOAuthConnector/README.md

 INSTALLATION INSTRUCTIONS

-Copy the files and folders in the Document root of the Webserver on the FileMaker Server machine.
+Copy the files and folders in (a subfolder of) the Document root of the Webserver on the FileMaker Server master machine in a Single machine setup, or on the worker machine in a multiple machine setup.
 The PHP code must live on the same machine as FileMaker Server.

 GETTING STARTED